GraemeMalcolm/content-undrstanding/00-content-understanding.md

     cd mslearn-content/code
     ```

-1. Enter the following command to edit the **analyze_doc.py** Python code file that has been provided (you may be prompted to switch to the *classic cloud shell* experience):
+1. Enter the following command to edit the **analyze_doc.py** Python code file that has been provided:

     ```
     code analyze_doc.py